Linos1391/ChessAI-StockfishGUI/README.md

 ###### Or do it manually as below:

-1. Clone the repository
+1. Clone the repository.

 ```
 git clone https://github.com/Linos1391/ChessAI.git
 cd ChessAI
 ```

-2. Install the required python packages
+2. Install the required python packages.

 ```
 pip install -r requirements.txt